jtribe/ios-tools/README.md

 (The App ID used here must match your project bundle ID, as well as any references you make to the App ID in configuration files)

 #### 2. Login to Team in Xcode
 Once an App ID is set up in the developer centre, navigate to XCode and make sure you are signed into your Team's Apple ID.
-You can check if you have already done this by navigating to xcode and selecting `Xcode -> Preferenes -> Accounts` and checking if your team appearing under the subheading "Apple IDs". if it doesn't, add it, by seelecting the "+" button and enerting the authentication details.
+You can check if you have already done this by navigating to Xcode and selecting `Xcode -> Preferenes -> Accounts` and checking if your team appearing under the subheading "Apple IDs". if it doesn't, add it, by selecting the "+" button and entering the authentication details.

 #### 3. Create Private Certificates Repository
-You will now need to set up a private git repositry, which is where your codesigning documents will be securly kept.
-Navigate to the site where you wish to host this repositry (e.g. github, bitbucket) and create and empty repository.
-The recomended name is "{PROJECT_NAME}-Certificates".
+You will now need to set up a private git repository, which is where your code signing documents will be securely kept.
+Navigate to the site where you wish to host this repository (e.g. github, bitbucket) and create an empty repository.
+The recommended name is "{PROJECT_NAME}-Certificates".

 #### 4. Create Everything Using `match`